 This is the famous study with the baby face.
 When the baby looks at the camera, visitors look at the baby.
 When the baby looks at the headline, visitors look at the headline.

-My friend Oli Gardner is tired of this example of with the baby (sorry, Oli!)
+My friend Oli Gardner is tired of this example with the baby (sorry, Oli!).
 If anyone knows of other research or good examples, please let me know in the comments!

 Use a line of sight in face imagery as a directional cue to guide the visitors attention to benefit statements or calls to action.

 Faces can guide attention, but they aren’t the only way to control the eyes of your visitors.
 Little hand drawn arrows may be even more effective.